arabog/prod_cand_promotn_jobs_exer/instruction.md

 By default, CloudFront caches a response from Amazon S3 for 24 hours (Default TTL of 86,400 seconds).
 If your request lands at an edge location that served the Amazon S3 response within 24 hours, then CloudFront uses the cached response even if you updated the content in Amazon S3.

 Clean up after the verification.
 Delete the cloudformation stack and the S3 bucket(s).

+To Recap, You Were Able To...
+Learn what Configuration Management Tools are and How to Use Them Design an Ansible Playbook
+Control a Remote Machine with an Ansible Playbook Build an Ansible Inventory File
+Make Various Types of CD Jobs in our CI/CD Pipeline Create Infrastructure
+Configure Infrastructure
+Deploy Production Artifacts
+Smoke Testing
+Rollback
+Promoting to Production

+That was quite a journey.
+We really covered a lot of ground in a short amount of time, but I hope the practice we did helped to solidify the new knowledge.